gtronset/beets-filetote/README.md

   exclude: song_lyrics.nfo album_description.nfo
 ```

-For now, the old configuration style is still supported but logged as depreacated.
+For now, the old configuration style is still supported but logged as deprecated.
 In a
 future version this setting will no longer be backwards compatible.

 ### `0.4.0`